aleshaleksey/fansys23/abilities.md

 |-|-|-|
 |7|Trick shot I|Avoid hitting unintentional targets on the line at a -4 penalty to attack|
 |10|Trick shot II|Avoid hitting unintentional targets on the line|

 ___
+#### Offensive Buckler

+**Description**: Switch seamlessly between using a buckler offensively and defensively.

+**Original state**: A "secondary action" is to be used when switching between offensive and defensive use of aa buckler.

+**Benefits:** Switch between using a buckler as a weapon or a shield without using an action.

+**Prerequisites:** Proficiency with shields + 7 SP dice total.

+___
+#### Shield Master

+**Description**: Use shields to defend against untargeted attacks.

+**Original state**: Shields do noth grant any bonuses to saves.

+**Benefits:** Gain a bonus to Dex and Str saves equal to the HiT bonus of a shield when using a small, large, or tower shield.

+**Prerequisites:**
+- Proficiency with Shields.
+- Poficiency Dex or Str saves.
+- 8 SP dice total and 3 MP dice total.

+___
 ### General Boons